 The most common side effects include redness, swelling, scaling/crusting, mild itching and stinging and “mild burning sensation” during the first few minutes during treatment.

 After treatment, patients must avoid sunlight or bright indoor light for at least 2 days.
 Exposure may result in a stinging and/or burning sensation and may cause redness or swelling of the lesions.
 Regular sunscreens will not protect against these reactions.

 BLU-U for ACNE:

 Blue light is unique in which it kills the bacteria P. acnes, which causes acne infection.
-Sitting in front of the “U-shaped” Panel for up to 17 minutes, will destroy many of these disease causing bacteria.
+Sitting in front of the “U-shaped” Panel for up to 17 minutes will destroy many of these diseases causing bacteria.
 There is no pain, swelling or discomfort during or after each session.

 The optimal treatment frequency is 2x a week; for up to 8 weeks (2 months).
 Repeat treatments courses can be repeated as needed.
 Unfortunately, this procedure is NOT covered by insurance up to now.
 Therefore, self payment is as follows: